AdobeDocs/control-panel-learn.en/help/sftp-management/connect-to-sftp-server.md

 ---
-title: Connecting to an SFTP Server
+title: Connect to an SFTP Server
 description: Learn how to connect to your SFTP Server using a client SFTP application, using the keys you have stored in the Control Panel.
 feature: Control Panel
 kt: 2924